 An independently prepared inventory, produced by one of our third party qualified clerks can provide you with solid evidence when claiming for any damage to your property by the tenant.
 The cost of not having one, if a tenant does cause damage, could become £1,000’s!

-In 2013 and 2014 we were award winners at the Lettings Agency of the Year Award by The Times and The Sunday Times at a prestigious event in London.
+We were gold and silver award winners at the Lettings Agency of the Year Award by The Times and The Sunday Times.
+Our Trust Pilot Rating is “Excellent”.
 This reflects on the high level of expertise and professionalism we apply to our work.
 They don’t give out these awards to just anybody!

 We are able to offer tailor made packages for you from simply finding and referencing a tenant, to a fully comprehensive management service.